 After overlapping, fill in with the continental stitch.

 STEP 3: HANDLE

-STEP 4: JOINING SIDE AND BOTTOM
+STEP 4: JOINING Basket SIDE to the BOTTOM

-STEP 5: ATTACH HANDLE
+STEP 5: ATTACH the basket HANDLE

 Place the handle on the basket and tack it in place with a few stitches.

 Start the yarn by running under the stitches.
 The easiest way is to poke from the outside bottom of the basket, into the basket and run the needle under the stitches inside the basket.

 Hold one end of the handle in place near the yarn.
 Stitch a few stitches from the inside of the basket, through the handle and then back to the inside of the basket.

 Place three to four stitches to hold the handle in place.